A Day In The Windy City – Chicago, Illinois

 Then there’s the Jay Pritzker Pavilion, a huge open air theatre, which hosts live concerts and can screen movies with a capacity of 11,000!
 That’s crazy!
 All those people able to watch a film together.
 That’s nearly three times as many people as we have on St Helena.

 Crown Fountain is an infinity style reflecting pool with giant, water spouting LCD screens at either end providing endless fascination for visiting children.
 (For us too).

 The park also sits atop a parking garage and rail station, which apparently makes it the world’s largest rooftop garden.

 Donald Trump and Civilised Protestors

-From Millennium Park we wander the streets for a bit, gawking at the stunning buildings and totally behaving like the stereotypical tourists with cameras.
+From Millennium Park in the Windy City we wander the streets for a bit, gawking at the stunning buildings and totally behaving like the stereotypical tourists with cameras.